-Drains should be approved roof products-acrylonitrile butadiene styrene (ABS)-shower drains are only acceptable for showers and are unsuitable for any roof deck or MURB application.
-PVC-coated drains or drains with a positive clamping system are suitable to allow water to drain into the building's stormwater system.
-With PVC-coated overflow devices, the decking membrane can be welded directly to the PVC-coated surface, without caulking.
+Drains should be approved roof products-ABS shower drains are only acceptable for showers and are unsuitable for any roof deck or multi-unit residential building application.
+PVC-coated drains or drains with a positive clamping system are suitable to allow water to drain into the building's storm-water system.
+With PVC-coated overflow devices, the decking membrane can be welded directly to the PVC-coated surface without caulking.